For scholars of 18th-19th century British women writers

 This biennial award–called the Eighteenth- and Nineteenth-Century British Women Writers Association Award for Contributions to the Study of British Women Writers–will be given to the important individuals in our field in order to show our deep gratitude for their example and inspiration to all scholars.

-We are currently soliciting nomination for the 2014 award.
-Please submit nominating letters to the awards committee via email@example.com.
+Please submit nominating letters to the awards committee via our Contact Form.

 2012: Linda K. Hughes (Texas Christian University)